PinkPunkPsychologies

 Flow, Happiness & Therapy: Why “Play Therapy” for Adults Is Urgently Needed

-Flow is a state of consciousness that improves well-being, learning, and emotional stability.
+Flow is a state of consciousness that improves well-being, learning, and emotional stability by calming stress systems while boosting attention and creativity.

-In various places of the world Flow inducing activities like surfing are combined with therapy to treat depression and trauma.
+In some places, Flow-inducing activities like surfing are already combined with therapy to treat depression and trauma.

-It follows a natural cycle: Struggle → Release → Flow → Recovery → Repeat.
-Trying too hard usually backfires.
+Flow follows a natural cycle—Struggle → Release → Flow → Recovery → Repeat - and trying to force it usually backfires.

 Read More